-The Quality Performance Measure (QPM) score program is based on how well each practice performs in closing gaps in care for each program measure.
+- The Quality Performance Measure (QPM) score program is based on how well each practice performs in closing gaps in care for each program measure.
 The practice will be paid based on reaching specified targets.
-Each target is assigned a PAMPY/PMPY.

-Adult practices only:

-- An improvement incentive can be added to the practice's total PMPY/PAMPY if they meet the qualifications as outlined in the Improvement incentive subsection of the QPMscore program section. - The Cost and Care Efficiency Management metrics are percentile ranked amongst peers of the same specialty type.
-The tier the practice earns corresponds to a PAMPY/PMPY. - Pediatric practices only: The Cost Management and Access to Care metrics are percentile ranked amongst your peers.
-The tier the practice earns corresponds to a PAMPY/PMPY. - Pediatric practices will be measured separately and distinctly from adult practices and measures will vary among the specialties. - Payments are based on multiplying the PAMPY/PMPY associated with the particular program's scoring method (band/target based) or percentile rank (tournament method) the practice earned by the membership of record in the payment month. - HMO and PPO membership populations will be combined and reimbursed annually on the specified payment cycle. - Program payment reports are available at a member level and can be viewed via PEAR AR. - Retroactivity will NOT apply to payments.
+Each target is assigned a PAMPY/PMPY. - Adult practices only: - An improvement incentive can be added to the practice's total PAMPY/PMPY if they meet the qualifications as outlined in the Improvement incentive subsection of the QPMscore program section. - The Cost and Care Efficiency Management metrics are percentile-ranked among peers of the same specialty type.
+The tier the practice earns corresponds to a PAMPY/PMPY. - Only practices with a mean band of less than or equal to 2.5 for all measures in the QPM score program for the measurement year are eligible for Cost and Care Efficiency management metrics. - Each practice will have their own defined mean band.
+This is determined by taking the bands your practice achieved in the seven quality measure categories noted on pages 9 10, adding the band levels together, then dividing by seven.
+If the result is a mean band at or below 2.5, your practice is eligible for the Pharmacy Cost incentive payment. - Example: A practice location achieved a total of 18 (combined band levels) among the 7 quality measures.
+This practice's mean band is 2.57 (18 divided by 7).
+Since the mean band is above 2.5, this practice is not eligible for payment. - Pediatric practices only: The Cost Management and Access to Care metrics are percentile-ranked among your peers.
+The tier the practice earns corresponds to a PAMPY/PMPY. - Pediatric practices will be measured separately and distinctly from adult practices and measures will vary among the specialties. - Payments are based on multiplying the PAMPY/PMPY associated with the program's scoring method (band/target based) or percentile rank (tournament method) the practice earned by the membership of record in the payment month. - HMO, POS, and PPO membership populations will be combined and reimbursed annually on the specified payment cycle. - Program payment reports are available at a member level and can be viewed via PEAR AR. - Retroactivity will NOT apply to payments.
 Payment is based on panel size at the time of payment.
 A practice must be participating with Independence at the time of payment to be eligible to receive payment.
 If a practice merges with or is acquired by another practice, the surviving/acquiring practice will be eligible to receive the merged/acquired practice's QIPS program payment.
-Please review Appendix B: How changes to your practice composition affect your QIPS program eligibility and payment, which outlines various scenarios and describes how each would affect your QIPS program eligibility and payments. - Tandigm Health Practices, although measured on their entire membership population, will only receive payments on their specific member population (in accordance with their Tandigm Health Practices contract) on record at the beginning of the payment month in which the payment is made for the QIPS program components for which they are eligible.
+Please review Appendix B: How changes to your practice composition affect your QIPS program eligibility and payment, which outlines scenarios and describes how each would affect your QIPS program eligibility and payments. - Tandigm Health Practices, although measured on their entire membership population, will only receive payments on their specific member population (in accordance with their Tandigm Health Practices contract) on record at the beginning of the payment month in which the payment is made for the QIPS program components for which they are eligible. - Practice must opt in to the QIPS program to be eligible for any payments.